 - 2.1 This report sets out Oldham Council's Strategic Housing Land Availability Assessment (SHLAA).
 The SHLAA is a technical document identifying land that might have potential for housing at some stage in the future, as required by the National Planning Policy Framework (NPPF).
 This states that a housing assessment should be used to establish realistic assumptions about the availability, suitability and the likely achievability (economic viability) of land to meet the identified housing need. - 2.2 The report contains the methodology used to identify and assess sites, the findings from the assessment and the council's position in relation to meeting its housing land requirement.
-Maps of potential sites and a brief summary assessment are found in the appendices. - 2.3 The SHLAA forms a key component of the evidence base underpinning housing policies and land allocations in the Greater Manchester Plan for Homes, Jobs and the Environment (GMSF) and Oldham's Local Plan (and informs the council's Brownfield Land Register).
-This will help the Local Plan to meet the area's housing needs and demonstrate whether we can provide a continuous five years' supply of housing land.
-It also identifies potential development land for up to fifteen years after the Plan is adopted.
-References to the GMSF relate to the GMSF 2020 Publication Plan (draft for approval) presented to AGMA Executive Board on 30 October 2020, which can be viewed on the GMCA's website here https://www.greatermanchester-ca.gov.uk/what-we-do/housing/gmsf2020/ - 2.4 The SHLAA identifies the development potential of land that could be capable of delivering dwellings through an assessment of suitability, availability and achievability and indicates when it may come forward for development. - whether a site should be allocated for development.
-Allocation will take place through the GMSF, Local Plan, any Neighbourhood Plan and any site which may be granted Permission in Principle and included on Part II of a Brownfield Register.
+Maps of potential sites and a brief summary assessment are found in the appendices. - 2.3 The SHLAA forms a key component of the evidence base underpinning housing policies and land allocations in Places for Everyone (PfE) (formerly the Greater Manchester Plan for Homes, Jobs and the Environment (GMSF)) and Oldham's Local Plan. - 2.4 The SHLAA identifies the development potential of land that could be capable of delivering dwellings through an assessment of suitability, availability and achievability and indicates when it may come forward for development. - Whilst the SHLAA is an important evidence source it does not, in itself, determine whether a site should be allocated for development.
+Allocation will take place through the Local Plan, any Neighbourhood Plan and any site which may be granted Permission in Principle and included on Part II of a Brownfield Register.
 Instead, the purpose of the assessment is to provide information on a range of options to allow an informed decision to be made on which sites are most suitable to meet needs.
 The council will then be able to plan proactively by choosing sites to go forward into relevant development plan documents.
-The land included in the SHLAA forms the "baseline" housing land supply and does not include those strategic allocations which are being considered as part of GMSF. - 2.6 The SHLAA has followed the methodology set out in national Planning Practice Guidance (PPG) which states that it should assess each site's suitability, availability and achievability (including the economic viability of a site).
-It should then identify the potential type and quantity of development that could be delivered on each site, including a reasonable estimate of build out rates. - 2.7 This assessment will provide the information as to whether a site can be considered "deliverable" or "developable":

-- To be considered deliverable, sites for housing should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years.
+The land included in the SHLAA forms the "baseline" housing land supply and does not include those strategic allocations which are being considered as part of PfE. - 2.6 The SHLAA has followed the methodology set out in national Planning Practice Guidance (PPG) which states that it should assess each site's suitability, availability and achievability (including the economic viability of a site).
+It should then identify the potential type and quantity of development that could be delivered on each site, including a reasonable estimate of build out rates. - 2.7 This assessment will provide the information as to whether a site can be considered "deliverable" or "developable": - To be considered deliverable, sites for housing should be available now, offer a suitable location for development now, and be achievable with a realistic prospect that housing will be delivered on the site within five years.
 [These are the sites that will form the five year housing land supply]; - To be considered developable, sites should be in a suitable location for housing development with a reasonable prospect that they will be available and could be viably developed at the point envisaged [These are the sites that may form part of the post-five year housing land supply].